The 3-30-300 rule!

 - 30 percent tree canopy cover in every neighbourhood

 - 300 metres from the nearest public park or green space

-To better impliment the 3-30-300 concept in your city, region, organisation or business, we will offer an on-line course that discusses the concept in-depth and explains the different metrics and the evidence behind them.
-The course will be led by Professor Cecil Konijnendijk van den Bosch, who, together with leading experts from the field, will give clear examples and recommendations on how the 3-30-300 concept can be implemented – and how it is being used already.
+To better implement the 3-30-300 concept in your city, region, organisation or business, we, in March of 2022, offered an on-line program that discussed the concept in-depth and explained the different metrics and the evidence behind them.
+The program was led by Professor Cecil Konijnendijk van den Bosch, who, together with leading experts from the field, gave clear examples and recommendations on how the 3-30-300 concept could be implemented – and how it is being used already.

 There´s right now no decition made on if the program will be held again, but the full schedule of the 2022 program can be downloaded HERE